 The narrow, dwarf, and green sawfish are now limited to Indo-Pacific waters, while the smalltooth sawfish are found in the Atlantic Ocean.
 The largetooth sawfish has the widest range, inhabiting the Indo-Pacific, East Pacific, and Atlantic waters.

-In the United States, only two species, the smalltooth sawfish, and largetooth sawfish, are present.
+In the United States, only two species, the smalltooth sawfish and the largetooth sawfish, are found.

-Although they typically inhabit marine and estuarine brackish waters, they are also found in freshwater habitats.
+Although sawfish typically inhabit marine and estuarine brackish waters, a few species are also found in freshwater habitats.
 While smalltooth, green, and dwarf sawfish rarely venture into rivers, the largetooth sawfish, also known as the freshwater sawfish, is known to inhabit the Amazon River and Lake Nicaragua.

 Sawfish inhabit a range of depths, temperatures, and substrate types: